ExpertKiD/learn-docker/README.md

 We can now create the container using the container id using the command `docker run 056a`.
 It's the same as running any container.

+### 4.4.
+Tagging the image

+We can tag an image with a *tag* which is a concatenation of `[docker-id]/[image-name]:[version]`.
+It simply contains your docker id, followed by image name and version.
+You can tag the image using the command `docker build -t tag .`.

+**Example:** `docker build peuconomia/redis:latest .`

+Note: Technically the version on the end is the tag. the `docker-id` and `image-name` are what uniquely identifies the image.
+During `run` or `create`, if you do not specify a version, by default the `latest` version would be installed.